TheSilvered/nest/docs/c_api/c_api-str_view.md

   whitespace after the number is trimmed;
 - [`Nst_SVFLAG_CHAR_BYTE`](c_api-str_view.md#nst_svnumflags): allows single
-  ASCII characters to be parsed as bytes, requires the `b` prefix where possible or the `0h` prefix in hexadecimal notation.
+  ASCII characters to be parsed as bytes, requires the `b` prefix where possible or the `0h` prefix in hexadecimal notation

 The byte is composed of the following parts: